JopjeKnopje/biglez/README.md

 ```

-TODO: Once I got the configmap templating figured out, use that instead?
+## Handy commands
+Here are some commands I've found useful when working on this, some of these commands will later be automated.

-#### Refreshing external-secrets
+### Refreshing external-secrets
 You can just delete it, the CRD will create a new one, or run the following command

 ```bash
 kubectl annotate es <NAME> force-sync=$(date +%s) --overwrite -n <NAMESPACE>
 ```

-## Restic backup
+### Restic backup
 Manually fire a cronjob
 ```
 kubectl create job --from=cronjob/<cronjob-name> <job-name> -n <namespace-name>
 ```

-# Todo
+## TODO
 - [ ] Fix security warnings when deploying pods
 - [x] Setup ESO
-- [ ] Setup ESO With reloader, to automagicaclly update secrets when they've changed in bitwarden.
+- [x] Setup ESO With reloader, to automagicaclly update secrets when they've changed in bitwarden.
 - [ ] Add some kind of variable system, so I can (for example) set the namespace in the generated helm render from external-secrets.
 Instead of having to run `helm template ..... -n <namespace>` when this namespace is already set in the `kustomization.yaml`
-- [ ] ~Go through git history and purge any published secrets~ rotate all secrets instead.
+- [x] ~Go through git history and purge any published secrets~ rotate all secrets instead.

+## Notes 'n Thoughts

 ### 2026-04-19: Bitwarden
 I Installed ESO and the [bitwarden-sdk-server](https://external-secrets.io/latest/provider/bitwarden-secrets-manager/)